segoranov/functional_programming_practice/README.md

 # Scheme
-Solve problems in Scheme as practice for university exam
+Solve problems in Scheme and Haskell as practice for university exam